TGX 1.1.1

 Drawing GIF images

-Install Bitbank2's AnimatedGIF library from the Arduino library manager / platformio of directly from https://github.com/bitbank2/AnimatedGIF
+Install Bitbank2's AnimatedGIF library from the Arduino library manager / PlatformIO or directly from https://github.com/bitbank2/AnimatedGIF.

 #include <tgx.h>